qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

          "Random renderer",
          QIcon(QPixmap("RandomRendererIcon.png", "png")))

-The icon can be associated also at any later time using :meth:`setIcon
+The icon can also be associated at any later time using the :meth:`setIcon
 <qgis.core.QgsRendererAbstractMetadata.setIcon>` method
 of the metadata class.
 The icon can be loaded from a file (as shown above) or can be loaded from a `Qt resource <https://doc.qt.io/qt-5/resources.html>`_